Calvin Abueva: Magnolia Hotshots (2021–2025)

 On February 17, 2021, Abueva, along with the 2021 first round pick, was traded to the Magnolia Hotshots for Chris Banchero, 2021 first round pick and 2021 second round pick.

 On December 20, 2023, Abueva signed a three-year contract extension with the Hotshots.

 Abueva was fined P100,000 for making a mocking gesture towards Jorge Gallent in Game 2 on February 4 in the PBA Commissioner's Cup Finals.
 He also settled his issue with Moala Tautuaa and his wife on their shouting spat in the aftermath of Game 2.

 On March 31, 2024, Abueva flashed his middle finger to a fan in Magnolia's eventual Manila Clasico loss to Ginebra.
 PBA deputy commissioner Eric Castro said the league issued summons for Abueva on April 2.
 Accordingly, PBA Commissioner Willie Marcial imposed a one-game suspension and P20,000 fine with stern warning upon Abueva.

 NorthPort Batang Pier (2025)

 On May 27, 2025, Magnolia traded Abueva, Jerrick Balanza, and a season 51 second-round draft pick to the NorthPort Batang Pier in exchange for William Navarro.

-Titan Ultra Giant Risers (2025–present)
+Titan Ultra Giant Risers (2025)

 After Pureblends Corporation acquired the NorthPort franchise, Abueva was one of the holdovers for the new Titan Ultra Giant Risers.
 In the team's inaugural game, Abueva scored a career-high 41 points against the Meralco Bolts to led the team's first-ever victory.

+Converge FiberXers (2026–present)

+On February 3, 2026, Abueva was traded to the Converge FiberXers in exchange for King Caralipio, Mark Omega, and Rey Suerte.